Darxo/Hardened/README.md

 ## For Modders

+- Add new `::Hardened.Temp.RootSkillCounter = null` variable, which will contain the SkillContainer of the root skill in a delayed skill chain, or `null` while not inside a skill execution
 - Entities which have `this.m.IsActingEachTurn = false` (e.g. Donkeys, Phylactery, Spider Eggs) will now trigger `onRoundEnd` after every other entity has triggered it and trigger `onRoundStart` before every other entity has triggered it
 - `IsSpecializedInShields` is no longer set to `true` by **Shield Expert**
 - Introduce new `setWeight` and `getWeight` function for `item.nut` to make code around itemweight more readable.
 They work on the same underlying StaminaModifier but in a reversed way